hicksy/martinhicks.dev/src/articles/arc-sandbox-table-streams.md

 });
 ```

-You can also do this using the standard JS dynamodb client for any projects that aren't using an additional toll like onetable.
+You can also do this using the standard JS dynamodb client for any projects that aren't using an additional tool like onetable.

-_tip: use architect-functions to infer the full name for your DynamoDB table's, which will be a combination of the name you've given and it's deployement envuronemnt etc_
+_tip: use [@architect/functions](https://www.npmjs.com/package/@architect/functions) to infer the full name for your DynamoDB table's, which will be a combination of the name you've given and it's deployement envuronemnt etc_

 __6. Modify the polling interval [optional]__